Subdural empyema (SDE, by its singles in English) is a rare disease, but it can cause many intracranial infections.

 Magnetic Resonance Imaging

-MRI is also more sensitive to complications of subdural empyemas, for example, encephalitis, brain abscess, venous thrombosis.
+MRI is also more sensitive to complications of subdural empyemas, for example, encephalitis, brain abscess, and venous thrombosis.

 Treatment and prognosis